-Before you lock yourself into a software and start building out your courses, take the time to write out everything you need your site to include.
-Perhaps you can’t live without the option to drip content over time, or you need the ability to send automated emails to your subscribers — whatever your current and future needs may be, you want to make sure your software covers them all.
+Before you lock yourself into a software and start building your content, take the time to write out everything you need your site to include.
+Perhaps you can’t live without the option to drip content over time, or you need the ability to send automated emails to your subscribers.
+Whatever your current and future needs may be, you want to make sure your software covers them all.

 Have you ever picked a brand just because it sounded familiar and afterwards realized there were better options out there?
 You don’t want to do that with your membership site.